Robert Bédard (tennis): 1962

-Bédard won the Oakville Invitational at Oakville, Ontario defeating Paul Cranis in the final in three straight sets.
+Bédard won the Oakville Invitational at Oakville, Ontario defeating Don Fontana in the semifinal and Paul Cranis in the final in three straight sets.
 He also won the Verdun Invitational at Woodland Park Tennis Club beating Val Harit in the final.

 1963

-Bédard again reached the semifinal of the Canadian Open where he lost to Whitney Reed in four sets, Reed again winning the tournament.
+Bédard again reached the semifinal of the Canadian Open played at Vancouver on grass, where he lost to Whitney Reed in four sets, Reed again winning the tournament.

 1964

-Bédard won the Oakville Invitational in June over George Sokol, winner of the Eastern Clay Court and the Middle States Clay Court, in the final in three straight sets.
+Bédard won the Oakville Invitational in June over George Sokol, winner of the Eastern States Clay Court and the Middle States Clay Court, in the final in three straight sets.
 Bédard lost in the final of the Quebec Open in August to Ronald Holmberg.
 "The fair-haired Texan steadily outplayed Bédard over the clay courts of the Civil Employees' Tennis Club".

 1965

-In June, Bédard beat Francois Godbout in the final of the Oakville Invitational tournament.
+In June, Bédard beat Godbout in the final of the Oakville Invitational tournament.
 In August, Bédard won the Quebec Open Championships on clay at the Montreal Monklands Tennis Club in dramatic fashion, the same clay court venue where he had won the 1957 Canadian Open.
-Bédard defeated Billy Lenoir in the semifinal in five sets after Lenoir, the Cincinnati Masters Clay Court champion that year, had a two sets to love lead over Bédard, when many in the crowd then left the stadium.
+Bédard defeated Billy Lenoir in the semifinal in five sets after Lenoir had a two sets to love lead over Bédard, when many in the crowd then left the stadium.
 Bédard stated that at that point "I realized what I was doing wrong with my serve and my forehand, and all of a sudden it came back."
-He then faced defending champion Ronald Holmberg, an outstanding clay player, in the final.
-Bédard lost the first two games of the match to Holmberg, but then won the next eight games.
-Late in the second set, Bedard sprained his ankle and then trailed 5 to 2 in the third set.
-However, he rallied and won the last three games to win the set at 8 to 6, and the match.
+He then faced defending champion Holmberg, an outstanding clay player, in the final.
+Bédard lost the first two games of the match to Holmberg but then won the next eight games.
+Late in the second set, Bédard sprained his ankle and then trailed 5 to 2 in the third set.
+However, he rallied and won the last three games to win the set at 8 to 6, and the match in three straight sets.
 Bédard stated, "I don't think that [Holmberg] was prepared for the game I was ready to give him."
 The following day at the Quebec City International round robin, still recovering from his sprained ankle, Bédard defeated Pierre Darmon after trailing 5 to 3 in the deciding set, winning at 10 to 8, after Darmon had twice served for the match.
 Darmon would eventually win the tournament.
 Bédard won his final match of the event over Bobby Wilson.
-Bédard lost to Lester Sack in three straight sets at the Canadian Open, but returned the favour by beating Sack in three straight sets at the U.S. Open in the first round.
-Bédard was ranked the No. 1 Canadian player for the 10th and final time in 1965.
+Bédard lost to Lester Sack in three straight sets at the Canadian Open and Sack would be runner-up that year to Holmberg.
+Bédard returned the favour by beating Sack in three straight sets at the U.S. Open in the first round.
+Bédard was ranked the No. 1 Canadian player for the 11th consecutive and final time in 1965.